solarphase/solarphase/readme.md

 example of what works:

     # chown -R exampleuser:www-data ./
-    # chmod -R guo-rwx ./ ; chmod -R g+rx ./ ; chmod -R u+rwx
-    # chmod -R g+rwx ./storage

 In the example, we give ownership to the `exampleuser` user and the `www-data` group.
-The permissions are then set up in a way where the group has sufficient access to run the application while the owning user has full access.
+The permissions are set up in a way where the group has sufficient access to run the application while the owning user has full access.
 Others users that aren't in the group `www-data` won't be able to access it.

 ### License